Taqla/context-engineering-learn/04_organs_applications.md

 This approach mirrors theories of human cognition, with specialized systems for perception, reasoning, memory, and action working together to create a unified intelligence.

-## Implementing a Functional Organ: Content Creation Example
+## Implementing a Functional Organ: Code Example

 Let's implement a more sophisticated organ for content creation: